Nnythingy/SchoolNotes/csTermsExplained.md

 Agar Agar how long your program will take in n.

 ## Loops
-Like someone who is nagging, will keep repeating and never stop until its time to go home.
-(A condition is met/broken) Always ensure that the condition can be reached or can end, if not the nagging will not stop
+Like someone who is nagging, will keep repeating and never stop until its time to go home (A condition is met/broken).
+Always ensure that the condition can be reached or can end, if not the nagging will not stop

 ### [While Loops](https://en.wikipedia.org/wiki/While_loop)